dmbarbour/glas/docs/GlasApps.md

 ### Distribution

-Distributed evaluation of transaction machines is possible using distributed transactions.
+Distributed evaluation of transaction loops is possible using distributed transactions.
 However, arbitrary distributed transactions are expensive and vulnerable to denial-of-service and disruption.
 We can mitigate this by identifying a subset of distributed transactions that can be implemented robustly and efficiently, then designing our distributed applications around them.

 One good option is to build around a channels API with abstract intermediate communication.
 A 'writer' will write to a local buffer that is later moved to the remote buffer by separate transaction.
 This move transaction requires a lightweight, idempotent message-ack interaction with a single remote node.